Military history of Gibraltar during World War II: Mediterranean U-boat Campaign: 1941–1944

 The Mediterranean U-boat Campaign lasted approximately from 21 September 1941 to May 1944.
 The Kriegsmarine tried to isolate Gibraltar, Malta, and Suez and disrupt Britain's trade routes.
-More than sixty U-boats were sent to interdict Allied shipping in the Mediterranean Sea.
+More than sixty U-boats were sent to intercept Allied shipping in the Mediterranean Sea.
 Many of these U-boats were themselves attacked negotiating the Strait of Gibraltar controlled by Britain.
 Nine U-boats were sunk while attempting passage and ten more were damaged.

 North African Campaign: 1942

 Plans for the Allied counter offensive after the attack on Pearl Harbor were ongoing by mid-1942.
-An invasion of Europe in 1943 would be unworkable, but the allies could attack the "soft underbelly of Europe" through the Mediterranean, as Prime Minister Winston Churchill put it.
+An invasion of Europe in 1943 was thought unworkable, but the allies could attack the "soft underbelly of Europe" through the Mediterranean, as Prime Minister Winston Churchill put it.
 Devised by President Franklin Roosevelt and Churchill and code named Operation Torch, the plan was to occupy French North Africa: Morocco, Algeria, and Tunisia.
 From these French colonies, attacks could be launched that would drive Italy out of the war.

 In July 1942, Lieutenant General Dwight D. Eisenhower was appointed Allied Commander-in-Chief of Operation Torch.
 Churchill placed Gibraltar under the command of General Eisenhower as the temporary headquarters for this, the first large-scale Anglo-American operation of the war.
 He arrived in Gibraltar on 5 November 1942 to take over, not just command of Operation Torch itself, but also military command of Gibraltar.

-General Eisenhower stayed at The Convent, the official Governor's residence, but his operational headquarters were in a small chamber in a tunnel in the heart of the Rock.
+General Eisenhower stayed at The Convent, the official governor's residence, but his operational headquarters were in a small chamber in a tunnel in the heart of the Rock.
 In his memoirs General Eisenhower wrote:

 One hundred thousand soldiers on the high seas in a multitude of transports converged on Gibraltar.
 More than 400 aircraft of all types were crammed into the dispersal areas around the Gibraltar runway.
 Fighters had been shipped in crates and assembled on the airfield.
 Every available area of storage was taken up with ammunition, fuel, and other essential supplies.
 168 American pilots were housed in the RAF messes at North Front.

 On 8 November 1942, 466 aircraft from Gibraltar landed on captured North African airfields.

 From their headquarters in Gibraltar, General Eisenhower and Admiral Sir Andrew Browne Cunningham directed Operation Torch, the first major combined combat operation during World War II involving American and British forces.